ettanin/Meteobridge-MB-SMART/README.md

-# This repository is a beta project for Meteobridge-Weather34-Smart Version *NO MYSQL KNOWLEDGE REQUIRED (expected final release 2020)
+# This GITHUB repository is for Meteobridge-Weather34-Smart Version *NO MYSQL KNOWLEDGE REQUIRED
+(Beta Testing Ended  Final Version Released until Late January 2020)

+# IMPORTANT THIS TEMPLATE IS FOR METEOBRIDGE NANOSD AND DAVIS HARDWARE USERS ONLY !!

 # More info
 https://weather34.com/homeweatherstation/beta-meteobridge.html

 # New No mysql setup use meteobridge data instead..